 Sure, Rome is one of those great world cities that every traveler loves to explore.
 But for me, after all the endless lines, the creepy (touchy!) street hawkers, and busy attractions, I felt I needed to find my own space to enjoy the eternal city.

 Trastevere provided the authentic, Italian neighborhood vibe that we were looking for.
-With the day’s laundry blowing in the wind and Italian grandmothers looking outside their windows to the activity below, Trastevere was our neighborhood of choice in Rome.
+With the day’s laundry blowing in the wind and Italian grandmothers looking outside their windows at the activity below, Trastevere was our neighborhood of choice in Rome.

 Where to Stay: Hotel Santa Maria ($153)